kdayno/battleship/README.md

 ## What is the MVP?

-The minimum viable product is the battleship game that renders on the command line and allows a Player to play a game of battleship against a Bot.
+The minimum viable product is the battleship game that renders on a Jupyter Notebook and allows a Player to play a game of battleship against a Bot.

 ## What are the nice to haves?